A Dallas Cowboys football blog

 One of Prescott’s signature wins that year was on Thanksgiving versus Kirk Cousins and the Washington Redskins.

-Prescott would drive Dallas 75 yards in seven plays to start the game with a 7-0 lead, and the would hold Cousins and his offense to just six points.
+Prescott would drive Dallas 75 yards in seven plays to start the game with a 7-0 lead, and the defense would hold Cousins and his offense to just six points.

 With a 17-6 lead at halftime, the game felt well in hand like the previous nine consecutive victories prior to that game.